s-kust/python-backtesting-template/README.md

 Template for naming a file with raw data: `single_raw_TICKER.xlsx`.
 Template for naming a file with data and added columns: `single_with_features_TICKER.xlsx`.

 All these files are stored in the `\tmp\` folder by default.
-You can easily change this destination folder and naming templates in the `constants.py` file.
+You can easily change the destination folder and naming templates in the `constants.py` file.

 ![local cache files](./img/local_cache_files.PNG)

 The class `TickersData` carries the work with Excel cache files.
 This class is described in detail below.

-# Centralized Data Repository: One Source for All Tasks
+# Centralized OHLC Data Repository

 The `TickersData` class performs the following tasks:
-1. It retrieves daily OHLC data for each ticker from an external provider.
+1. It retrieves "raw" daily OHLC data for each ticker from an external provider.
 2. It calls the function you created in the `\customizable\add_features.py` file to add derived columns and features.
-3. It generates a dictionary with tickers as keys and Pandas DataFrames as values.
+3. It generates and stores a dictionary with tickers as keys and Pandas DataFrames as values.
 4. It saves local Excel cache files, as described above.

 If the class instance finds existing local `.xlsx` cache files, it reads that data instead of making requests to the external provider.
-If you want it to retrieve fresh "raw" OHLC data from the provider, delete the `single_raw_TICKER.xlsx` cache files manually.
+If you want it to retrieve fresh OHLC data from the provider, delete the `single_raw_TICKER.xlsx` cache files manually.

 An instance of the `TickersData` class acts as a centralized repository for OHLC data.
 All functions that require OHLC data use this instance to operate.